Cheryl Young

 - Using outline stroke in CSP to draw fabric

-- How to convert scanned traditional inks into digital lineart on CSP
+- How to convert scanned traditional inks into digital lineart on CSPProcess

 - Wip thread for Fish Shop piece